alexanderromanenko/PY-R-Machine-Learning-Practice/README.md

 The data consists of 3,500 e-mails, which are used to train and validate the model.
 The data was sourced from: https://archive.ics.uci.edu/ml/machine-learning-databases/00228/

 3) Decision Tree Classification.
 Loan approval decisions
 Data from Lending club was used.
 Cleaning is done using Python, while the analysis is conducted using R.

+4) Clustering.
+Analysis of Argentinian footballers Data was scraped from FIFAus website for 300 top Argentinian players